-HESES nursing, midwifery and allied health professions population for 2022-23
+HESES nursing, midwifery and allied health professions population for 2023-24

-1. The HESES22 population for Tables 6a and 6c comprises years of instance for all Home fee students on pre-registration nursing, midwifery and allied health profession courses (defined below).
+- 1. The HESES23 population for Tables 6a and 6c comprises years of engagement for all Home fee students on pre-registration nursing, midwifery and allied health profession courses (defined below).
 These years should continue to be included in Tables 1 to 5 as Home fee, either as fundable or non-fundable, as appropriate (see Annex F).
-The information in Tables 6a and 6c will be used to inform calculation of the provider's nursing midwifery and allied health supplement funding allocation.
+The information in Tables 6a and 6c will be used to inform calculation of the provider's nursing midwifery and allied health supplement funding allocation. - 2.
+In Tables 6a and 6c, the definition of 'starters' is not the same as for new entrants in Table 5 (see Annex C).
+In general, starters on Tables 6a and 6c are students starting study for the first time on a relevant pre-registration nursing, midwifery or allied health profession course in a specific year.
+Please note: - a.
+Students who transfer during an academic year onto a pre-registration nursing, midwifery or allied health profession course from one that is not should be treated as a starter in the year in which they transfer onto the pre-registration course.